Single-Family Rental Inspection Program

 A single-family rental unit is any living unit within an attached or detached one-family dwelling, duplex, tri-plex, four-plex or townhome that is rented or leased for use as a residence by a single family, individual or group of individuals.

 Property owners must have their rental units successfully pass an interior/exterior inspection of a Single Family Rental permit before a tenant can be authorized to move into a rental unit or have the water utilities transferred to the new tenant’s name.
 Rental properties are expected to meet the minimum maintenance standards set forth in the City’s Code of Ordinances.

-Once the unit is ready for occupancy, the landlord must apply for a Single Family Rental permit on-line at www.nrhtx.com/eportal.
+Once the unit is ready for occupancy, the landlord must apply for a Single Family Rental permit at www.nrhtx.com/eportal.
+Once the permit is approved the single family rental inspection can be requested online.
 In most cases, the inspection may be scheduled for the following business day when the permit is submitted prior to 4:00 PM of the previous day.
-Once the permit is approved the single family rental inspection can be requested on-line.

 When deficiencies are recorded, the landlord must correct the deficiencies and request a new inspection.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO REQUEST A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.
 A fee may be charged if there has not been a good faith attempt to correct all of the problems with the unit.

 In cases where the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a temporary occupancy for a limited number of days while repairs are being completed.
 If granted, pending repairs must be completed and inspected by the expiration date.
 The landlord must request a new inspection on-line at www.nrhtx.com/eportal.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO CALL FOR A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.